watem-sedem/watem-sedem/docs/input.rst

 adjectant segments
 ******************

-Table with adjectant  river segments.
-This table is only mandatory when :ref:`River routing = 1 <riverrouting>`.
-The table consists out of two columns: from and to.
+The filename of the Table with adjectant  river segments.
+This table is only mandatory if the :ref:`Model Choice<choices>`:
+:ref:`River routing <riverrouting>` is set to 1.
+The table consists of two columns:
+'from' and 'to'.
 Every row indicates a connection between two segments: segment *from* flows into segment *to*.
 The values in the table represent the segment-ids of the :ref:`river segment map <riversegmentfile>`.